Shamininski/auction-system/README.md

 ## Overview and purpose of the system

+The system aims to bring auctioning processes into a online service that would enable one to participate regardless of the physical location.

 ## System content (system boundaries)

 ## Interaction (potential) of the product (with other products and components)